-- supervisor, may elect to travel routine traffic due to weather conditions at any time.
-The safety of the crew, the public, and the vehicle are to be considered at all times. - (I) DCES employees and passengers are required to wear seat belts while the vehicle is in motion unless patient care dictates otherwise. - (m) DCES vehicles are to be driven only by employees of Davidson County.
+- (I) DCES vehicles are to be driven only by employees of Davidson County.
 This applies to every vehicle, (transport units, medic one, and others).
 Students are not employees of Davidson County.
-This rule does not apply to outside contractors hired to perform service work on the vehicle. - (n) In the event of natural or man-made disasters, the supervisor or administration personnel may assign non-employees to drive transport units. - (o) No open food or drink containers shall be allowed in the patient compartment at any time per OHSA regulations - (p) Emergency vehicles shall not be left running at the hospital. - (q) The vehicle operator shall be in possession of the vehicle keys at all times when the vehicle is not assigned to a call. - (r) When the vehicle must be taken out of service for maintenance, all relevant keys including ignition keys will be given to personnel at the county garage.
+This rule does not apply to outside contractors hired to perform service work on the vehicle. - (m) In the event of natural or man-made disasters, the supervisor or administration personnel may assign non-employees to drive transport units. - (n) No open food or drink containers shall be allowed in the patient compartment at any time per OHSA regulations. - (o) Emergency vehicles shall not be left running at the hospital. - (p) The vehicle operator shall be in possession of the vehicle keys at all times when the vehicle is not assigned to a call. - (q) When the vehicle must be taken out of service for maintenance, all relevant keys including ignition keys will be given to personnel at the county garage.
 Controlled narcotic drugs shall be removed if crew is switching into a spare unit.
-Any transport unit that may sit outside in cold temperatures at any location must have all drugs and fluids removed. - (s) One person will be allowed to ride in a unit at a time, unless, if in the employee's best judgment, their presence creates an unsafe or disruptive environment.
-Adult passengers should be placed in the front passenger's seat and seat belts will be utilized, unless they are needed in the patient care area to help calm a pediatric patient or translate for non-English speaking patients. - (t) Any person wishing to ride with a patient is not allowed to have a weapon on board the unit. - (u) The attending paramedic shall assist the driver in backing, by placing him/herself behind the rear of the unit, in direct view of the driver.
-When possible, the unit should be parked / positioned to reduce the need for backing. - (v) To increase visibility of the unit, all emergency lights will be utilized when backing into roadways. - (w) All DCES vehicles will be maintained through an organized pre-determined maintenance plan as an effort to prospectively limit vehicle failures and promote vehicle safety.
+Any transport unit that may sit outside in cold temperatures at any location must have all drugs and fluids removed. - (r) One person will be allowed to ride in a unit at a time, unless, if in the employee's best judgment, their presence creates an unsafe or disruptive environment.
+Adult passengers should be placed in the front passenger's seat and seat belts will be utilized, unless they are needed in the patient care area to help calm a pediatric patient or translate for non-English speaking patients. - (s) Any person wishing to ride with a patient is not allowed to have a weapon on board the unit. - (t) The attending provider shall assist the driver in backing, by placing him/herself behind the rear of the unit, in direct view of the driver.
+When possible, the unit should be parked / positioned to reduce the need for backing. - (u) To increase visibility of the unit, all emergency lights will be utilized when backing into roadways. - (v) All DCES vehicles will be maintained through an organized, pre-determined maintenance plan as an effort to prospectively limit vehicle failures and promote vehicle safety.